Ukrainian Power Grid Operator Introduces Emergency Shutdowns In Multiple Regions - UrduPoint

 Ukrainian Power Grid Operator Introduces Emergency Shutdowns In Multiple Regions

-ISTANBUL, (UrduPoint / Pakistan Point News - 26th Dec, 2022 ) :Ukraine's sole power grid operator said on Monday that it introduced emergency shutdowns in multiple regions across the country, including the capital Kyiv, due to an excess of energy consumption.
+ANKARA, (UrduPoint / Pakistan Point News - 29th Dec, 2022 ) :Ukraine's sole power grid operator said on Tuesday that it introduced emergency shutdowns in multiple regions across the country, including the capital Kyiv, due to an excess of energy consumption.

 It also said repair work is ongoing at generation facilities and several power grids have been damaged as a result of nine Russian attacks recently.